earlman/me-content/pagecontent/landing.md

 ---

+    id: "landing"
     title: "landing"
-    profile-image: "./profilepicture.png"

 ---

-Hiya!
-I’m Earl.
+<p class="large">Hiya!
+I’m Earl.</p>

-I like do a bunch of stuff—<br/>
-I like to sing and play piano, I studied chemical engineering, and now I run a web development business.
+<p class="large">I like do a bunch of stuff—<br/>I like to sing and play piano, I studied chemical engineering, and now I run a web development business.</p>